Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

 The construction of epipelagic representations in \cite{RY} does not require the group $G$ to be split and simply connected: they only need $G$ to be a connected reductive group that splits over a tamely ramified extension of the local field.
 Also, in \cite{YunEpipelagic} $G$ is just a quasi-split reductive group.
 Besides, $\theta$-connections can be constructed from stable gradings that are not necessarily inner.
 Thus the correspondence between epipelagic automorphic data and $\theta$-connections can be naturally extended to quasi-split groups and general stable gradings.
 However, the notion of opers, the Feigin-Frenkel isomorphism, and the construction of Hecke eigensheaves using Beilinson-Drinfeld's localization method have not been developed for quasi-split groups and twisted Lie algebras.
 Thus our method cannot yet be applied to the twisted case.
 But it would be interesting to explore whether the twisted correspondence can be associated to the untwisted case by going to a covering of the curve.

 Another assumption we made is that we require the stable inner grading has Kac coordinate $s_0>0$.
 On the automorphic side this corresponds to that the parahoric subgroup $P$ is contained in the hyperspecial subgroup $G(\cO)$.
 One reason is that the construction of $\theta$-connections needs some modifications: when $s_0=0$, there are some stable vectors $X$ such that the monodromy at $0$ of the associated $\theta$-connection $\nabla^X$ does not match with that of the eigenvalue $\cE_\phi$ of the epipelagic Hecke eigensheaf, i.e. the class $\uu_P$.
 Therefore they cannot be isomorphic.
-Another reason is that even if we only restrict to the stable vectors $X$ that do give the correct local monodromies, in our proof we used an argument in \cite{FJMotivic} that relies on the relation between parabolic affine Hecke category and sheaves on the parabolic Springer resolution in \cite{BL23}.
-But for parahoric subgroups not coming from a parabolic subgroup, to the knowledge of the authors there is even no conjecture on a similar description of the parahoric affine Hecke category.
-It is to be explored what should be the correct statement for $s_0=0$, on which we provide some discussions in \S\ref{s:conj for s_0=0}.
-Note that we do not need the parahoric Hecke category to formulate the conjectural correspondence.
+It is to be explored what should be the correct statement for $s_0=0$, on which we provide some discussion in \S\ref{s:conj for s_0=0}.

 In \cite{KSRigid}, Kamgarpour and Sage constructed a collection of cohomological rigid connections that generalize Frenkel-Gross connection, but do not cover other $\theta$-connections.
 One family in their construction generalizes Airy equation from general linear groups to simple algebraic groups.
 Meanwhile, a family of rigid automorphic data has been constructed in \cite{JKY} for any simple reductive group that corresponds to Airy local systems for general linear groups.
-It is conjectured that the above two families should match under geometric Langlands.
-The method in the current paper may be applied to the above case up to a better understanding of the Feigin-Frenkel isomorphism for local opers with irregular singularities.
+In \cite{YiToral}, the second author proves that the above two families match under geometric Langlands.
+The strategy is similar as the current paper, based on a newly discovered local geometric Langlands correspondence between irreducible isoclinic connections and toral supercuspidal representations.

 More generally, all the aforementioned connections belong to the family considered in \cite{JYDeligneSimpson}.
 We hope to extend our method to this generality in the future.